Home

 Best self-employed summer jobs for teenagers

 • Parent's helper.
 This is not just babysitting.
-This job is open to definition and can include running errands (if you have a car), housecleaning, laundry and helping out with parties.
-Market yourself as a summer helper - parents who have school-age kids may find themselves more strapped for time when school is out.
+This job can be whatever you make of it and can include running errands (if you have a car), housecleaning, laundry and helping out with parties.
+You can also market yourself as a summer helper for parents who have school-age kids and find themselves needing help with the kids when school is out.

 • Party planner/organizer.
 Party planning - from beginning to end - can take loads of time.
 Time that working adults or parents with children around all of the time may not have.
 Offer party planning services that fit your customers' needs: invitation addressing and sending; party set up; serving assistance; and clean up.
 Be sure to focus on those things that you can do well - and not offer those that you can't.
 For instance, don't include cake decorating if you don't have experience.